neoforged/.github/primers/26.1/index.md

         - `setTime` - Sets the time of the dimension's default clock.
     - `GameTestInstance#padding` - The number of blocks spaced around each game test.
     - `GameTestSequence#thenWaitAtLeast` - Waits for at least the specified number of ticks before running the runnable.
+- `net.minecraft.nbt.TextComponentTagVisitor`
+    - `$PlainStyling` - A styling that stores the nbt in a component literal map.
+    - `$RichStyling` - A styling that stores the nbt with syntax highlighting and formatting.
+    - `$Styling` - An interface defining how the read tag should be styled.
+    - `$Token` - The tokens used to more richly represent the tag datas.
+- `net.minecraft.network.chat.contents.NbtContents#NBT_PATH_CODEC` - A `CompilableString` codec wrapped around a `NbtPathArgument$NbtPath`.
+- `net.minecraft.network.chat.contents.data.BlockDataSource#BLOCK_POS_CDEC` - A `CompilableString` codec wrapped around `Coordinates`.
 - `net.minecraft.network.protocol.game`
     - `ClientboundGameRuleValuesPacket` - A packet that sends the game rule values in string form to the client.
     - `ClientboundGamePacketListener#handleGameRuleValues` - Handles the game rule values sent from the server.